 SNF: Enforcement Discretion Relating to Certain Pharmacy Billing

 America is facing an unprecedented challenge.
-Quickly, safely, and effectively vaccinating our most vulnerable citizens in settings that have accounted for about 30 percent of U.S. COVID-19 deaths is a top-priority mission for the Trump Administration.
+Quickly, safely, and effectively vaccinating our most vulnerable citizens in settings that have accounted for about 30 percent of U.S. COVID-19 deaths is a top-priority.
 Unfortunately, many long-term care facilities may not have sufficient capacity to receive, store, and administer vaccines.
 And some long-term care facility residents cannot safely leave the facility to receive vaccinations.

 Outside immunizers can help fill that urgent need and provide onsite vaccinations at skilled nursing facilities (“SNFs”).
 But to do so during this global emergency, Medicare-enrolled vaccinators must be able to bill directly and receive direct reimbursement from the Medicare program.
 However, the Social Security Act requires SNFs to bill for certain services, including vaccine administration, even when SNFs rely on an outside vendor to perform the service.
 See Social Security Act §§ 1862(a)(18), 1842(b)(6)(E).

 Therefore, in order to facilitate the efficient administration of COVID-19 vaccines to SNF residents, CMS will exercise enforcement discretion with respect to these statutory provisions as well as any associated statutory references and implementing regulations, including as interpreted in pertinent guidance (collectively, “SNF Consolidated Billing Provisions”).
 Through the exercise of that discretion, CMS will allow Medicare-enrolled immunizers, including but not limited to pharmacies working with the United States, to bill directly and receive direct reimbursement from the Medicare program for vaccinating Medicare SNF residents.